Hi, I’m John

 I’m also a manager.
 I find most corporate manager-ly things thoroughly annoying.
-I do care lots about people, and the most rewarding benefits of my career have been watching people I’ve had the opportunity to ”manage” become better than me at pretty much everything.
+However, I care lots about people, and the most rewarding benefits of my career have been watching people I’ve had the opportunity to “manage” grow into amazing designers and leaders.

 I’m currently working at Ancestry as Sr. Director of User Experience.